chrisgundling/Udacity-P3-BehavioralCloning/README.md

 # Model Setup and Hyper Parameters
 My goal was to train each of my two models 1.
 NVIDIA type and 2.
 VGG type with as many similar hyper-parameters as possible.
 I used the following parameters for training of both models.

-- Max number of Epochs – 10 (5 or 6 Epochs of training typically gave best model)
+- Max number of Epochs – 10 (5 or 6 Epochs of training typically gave best model for NVIDIA and only 1-3 Epochs for VGG style)
 - Samples Per Epoch – 21632
 - Batch Size - 64
 - Optimizer - Adam with learning rate 1e-4